What Is a Nasal Airway Obstruction? Here’s What You Need to Know

 If Dr. Azizzadeh confirms a patient is dealing with an NAO, he offers a custom treatment.
 Dr. Azizzadeh explains the treatment to his patient, and he explains the benefits and risks associated with it.

-What Nasal Airway Obstruction Treatment Options Are Available?
+What Are the Best Nasal Airway Obstruction Treatment Options?

-Septoplasty is a commonly used nasal obstruction surgery to treat an NAO.
-During this nasal surgery, Dr. Azizzadeh straightens and repositions the septum.
+Septoplasty is a commonly used nasal airway obstruction surgery to treat an NAO.
+During this surgical procedure, Dr. Azizzadeh straightens and repositions the septum.
 At the same time, Dr. Azizzadeh may replace nasal cartilage or bone.
 He may also cut or remove portions of the septum and reinsert them into the proper position.

 For patients who are considering NAO treatment options, it is important to note that a septoplasty differs from a rhinoplasty procedure.
 Whereas a septoplasty is used to correct an NAO, a nose job is a cosmetic procedure used to enhance facial symmetry and correct birth defects.
 The procedure helps patients achieve a harmonious facial appearance and ensure that the nose both functions properly and is aesthetically appealing.